plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

 ## `slate.elements`

-Render `View` and `Edit` components for a particular slate element that consumes deserialized or normalized data.
+Render `View` and `Edit` components for a particular Slate element that consumes deserialized or normalized data.

 ```jsx
 slate.elements = {